HellaVentures/Car-Diagnostic-API/README.md

 # Car Diagnostic API - Documentation

 ## 0. How to get started quickly
-The main functionality of the to translate error codes from a car into a form that everybody can understand.
+The main functionality of the API is to translate error codes from a car into a form that everybody can understand.
 Here's an example call:

 ``` shell